beekorn/Woztorrentz/README.md

 ## Configuration

-This project requires an API key from The Movie Database (TMDB) to function correctly.
+This project requires API keys from both The Movie Database (TMDB) and Render for server operation.
 You must create a `.env` file in the root of the project directory.

 ### `.env` File Setup

-Create a file named `.env` in the project root and add the following key:
+Create a file named `.env` in the project root and add the following keys:

 ```
 TMDB_API_KEY=your_tmdb_api_key_here
+PORT=8000  # Port used by backend server on Render
 TMDB_API_KEY=94786bb06526502c891f050958db76e5 # This is a demo key for anyone to try```

 -   **`TMDB_API_KEY`**: Used by the **backend** to get lists of popular and trending movies, as well as detailed movie information.
 This populates all the movie sections of the application.
 Get your key from [The Movie Database (TMDB) API](https://www.themoviedb.org/settings/api).